 The WFD status of the coastal water body, within which the shellfish area is situated, has not been assigned.
-The Dunglow River which discharges close to the vicinity of the shellfish area is 'poor' and therefore unsatisfactory, reflecting issues with the marcroinvertebrates (Map 12).
+The River Eany, which is the main river discharging into the shellfish area, is 'good' and therefore satisfactory (Map 12).

 Shellfish Flesh Monitoring Programme